parkerdavis1/birdsmakesound/blog/use-anki-to-learn-bird-sounds/index.md

 <h3 id="media-import">Installing Media Import Add-on</h3>

 Now we need to install the Media Import Add-on, which can be found [here](https://ankiweb.net/shared/info/1531997860).
-In the **Download** section there is a download code box which at the time of writing is:  1531997860
+After an introduction to the add-on there is a **Download** section with a download code which you should copy.

 {% image "images/anki/batch-media-download.png", "Add-on Download Screenshot", "small-image img-center" %}